AdobeDocs/campaign-standard.en/help/automating/using/aep-targeting-audiences.md

 # Targeting Adobe Experience Platform audiences {#targeting-aep-audiences}

+>[!IMPORTANT]
+>
+>Adobe Experience Platform features are currently in beta, and subject to frequent updates and modifications without notice.

+Once you have created an Adobe Experience Platform audience using the Unified Profile segment builder (see [this section](../../audiences/using/aep-managing-audiences.md)), you can use it in the same way as you would for a Campaign audience within workflows to personalize and send messages.

-To activate an Adobe Experience Platform audience into your workflows, you must configure a Read audience activity.
-To do this, follow the steps below:
+To activate an Adobe Experience Platform audience into your workflows, you must configure a **[!UICONTROL Read audience]** activity:

-1. Add a Read audience activity into the workflow, then open it to configure it with an Experience Platform audience.
+1. Add a **[!UICONTROL Read audience]** activity into the workflow, then open it to configure it with an Experience Platform audience.

-1. Select the Adobe Experience Platform option under Type of audience, then add the desired audience.
+1. Select the **[!UICONTROL Adobe Experience Platform]** option under **[!UICONTROL Type of audience]**, then add the desired audience.

     >[!NOTE]
     >